 The AquaBike program gives athletes the opportunity to compete in a category where they will complete the swim and bike portions of the race, while omitting the run leg of the race.
 We are offering AquaBike categories for both the Sprint and Olympic distances.
 Please note: there are no relay options available for these events.
 They are individual only events.

 To be announced.
 For more information please contact firstname.lastname@example.org

 To qualify for the Clydesdale/Athena division male athletes must weigh 220+ lbs. and females 165+ lbs.
 Athletes will be weighed during awards for confirmation.

 This event is for Fun and will NOT be timed.
 Kids are divided by age group (1- 14 yrs) and distance.
+Registration is open to the first 200 kids who register and may not be open on race weekend so please register early.
 See Kids Run details HERE.